 2. The institution determines competency levels and measurable student learning outcomes based upon faculty expertise and input from industry representatives.

 All CTE programs have established student learning outcomes that are based on industry standards and identify specific knowledge, competencies and/or technical and professional skills required by the field.
-(Sample CTE CLOs, CTE syllabi) CTE degree programs also have general education requirements that are mapped to Institutional Learning Outcomes. (link to evidence in prior section on gen to ILO mapping)
+(Sample CTE CLOs, CTE syllabi) CTE advisory committees provide current expertise from industry representatives that shape curriculum and learning outcomes.
+(Advisory minutes: nursing, logistics) All new CTE programs are reviewed for affirmation by the faculty from Central Valley community colleges through the Central Region Consortium program recommendation process. (http://crconsortium.com/modesto-junior-college-2/) CTE degree programs also have general education requirements that are mapped to Institutional Learning Outcomes. (link to evidence in prior section on gen to ILO mapping)

 MJC engages key stakeholders in the development, planning, implementation and evaluation of CTE programs.
 (Advisory meeting announcements, agendas) These stakeholders include students, faculty, administrators, counselors, representatives of tech prep consortia, representatives from K-12 school districts, and representatives of business and industry.
 CTE program administrators and faculty convene meetings with program specific advisory councils, boards, and committees throughout the academic year.
 In accordance with the guidance provided in the Career Technical Education Advisory Committee Manual from the Career Technical Education Administration Management Office of California Department of Education Career and College Transition Division and the State Plan for Career Technical Education this includes an annual CTE local planning meeting to develop recommendations for programs and obtain feedback from potential employers.

 3. The CTE baccalaureate degree ensures students will be able to meet employment standards and licensure or certification as required in the field of study.

+The Respiratory Care Baccalaureate Degree Program was developed through ongoing collaboration with industry and certification experts in the respiratory care field in order to meet employment standards and licensure according to the current certification requirements of CoARC.
+(CoARC entry Standards, p.
+6)

 Analysis and Evaluation:

 Graduates completing career technical education degrees and certificates demonstrate technical and professional competencies that meet employment standards and preparation for external licensure and/or certification in respective industries.
 CTE program faculty and administrators work collaboratively with key stakeholders from the community, business and industry, K-12 school districts, and students in the planning and evaluation of CTE Programs.
-(CTE advisory membership lists) CTE advisory committees play a central role in providing information, input, and feedback to CTE faculty to ensure that CTE curricula and programs reflect the knowledge base and skill development required for employment, .
+(CTE advisory membership lists) CTE advisory committees play a central role in providing information, input, and feedback to CTE faculty to ensure that CTE curricula and programs reflect the knowledge base and skill development required for employment, including knowledge and skills needed for the baccalaureate degree.
 Data on student outcomes and performance in the labor market is utilized to assess program effectiveness at meeting employment standards and preparation for external licensure and certification. (program review samples)

 Standard II.A.15